The best fitness and health gifts for starting the new year off stronger than ever

 Theragun ($399; amazon.com)

 Skip the massage gift card and instead, invest more in a tool that will help you for years.
 The Theragun aims to help you unwind, take care of your body and recover from everything from injuries to workouts.
 Having made waves across the internet and fitness circles, it's a relatively simple handheld device with two different speed settings that help to target soreness, knots, tightness and more through what Theragun refers to as "scientifically-calibrated deep muscle treatment."
 It's also famous for being the most quiet massage gun on the market.
-And while it's definitely a splurge, the reviews (from people claiming it's "worth every penny" to a "life-changing device") definitely speak for themselves.
+And while it's definitely a splurge, the reviews (from people calling it everything from "worth every penny" to a "life-changing device") speak for themselves.

 Bearaby The Napper Weighted Blanket ($259; bearaby.com)

-If you've ever had trouble falling (or staying) asleep, weighted blankets aim to stimulate "happy hormones" like serotonin and melatonin, which helps us relax and fall asleep more easily.
+If you've ever had trouble falling (or staying) asleep, it's worth giving a weighted blanket a try.
+Weighted blankets are designed to stimulate "happy hormones" like serotonin and melatonin, which help us relax and fall asleep more easily.
 And as we all know, quality sleep is essential to recovery from working out.
 This option from Bearaby has been a favorite of ours and of our readers this year, and the gorgeous, unique colorways make gifting this blanket a lot more fun and luxurious than other weighted blanket options.

 Exerpeutic Folding Magnetic Upright Exercise Bike ($129, originally $149; amazon.com)

 Building out a home gym or investing in substantial at-home fitness equipment doesn't have to cost an arm and a leg.
 If you're looking for a super solid bike option that won't take up too much space in your home, this option has a 4.5-star rating from over 6,400 reviews on Amazon.
-While it doesn't include all the options of other popular at-home bikes, this one will cost you way less, and can help you decide whether you want to invest in a more luxury bike option.
+While it doesn't include all the options of some popular at-home bikes, this one will cost you way less, and can help you decide whether you want to invest in a more luxury bike option.

 TRX All-In-One Suspension Training ($144.95; amazon.com)

-If you're not looking for a complete home gym, but rather reliable equipment that can compliment body weight exercises, this suspension training kit on Amazon is a favorite, with a 4.7-star rating from over 880 reviews.
+If you're not looking for a complete home gym, but rather reliable equipment that can complement body weight exercises, this suspension training kit on Amazon is a favorite, with a 4.7-star rating from over 880 reviews.
 Using nothing but gravity and your body weight, this kit enables you to exercise anywhere you have the space to hook up the simple equipment.
 Reviewers love the quality, the versatility and the effectiveness of the gear.
-Plus, it won't take up a lot of space.

 Everyday gym bag essentials